Makar

 A makar (/ˈmækər/) is a term from Scottish literature for a poet or bard, often thought of as a royal court poet.

 Since the 19th century, the term The Makars has been specifically used to refer to a number of poets of fifteenth and sixteenth century Scotland, in particular Robert Henryson, William Dunbar and Gavin Douglas, who wrote a diverse genre of works in Middle Scots in the period of the Northern Renaissance.

 The Makars have often been referred to by literary critics as Scots Chaucerians.
 In modern usage, poets of the Scots revival in the 18th century, such as Allan Ramsay and Robert Fergusson are also makars.

 Since 2002, the term "makar" has been revived as the name for a publicly funded poet, first in Edinburgh, followed by the cities of Glasgow, Stirling and Dundee.
-In 2004 the position of Makar or National Poet for Scotland, was authorized by the Scottish Parliament.
+In 2004 the position of Makar, was authorized by the Scottish Parliament.

 Etymology

 Middle Scots makar (plural makaris) is the equivalent of Middle English maker.
 The word functions as a calque (literal translation) of Ancient Greek term ποιητής (poiētēs) "maker; poet".
 The term is normally applied to poets writing in Scots although it need not be exclusive to Scottish writers.
 William Dunbar for instance referred to the English poets Chaucer, Lydgate and Gower as makaris.